About Trade Unions and CND

 For many working people, the main reason to oppose Trident, besides its lethal immorality, is its extreme cost.

 The current bill for replacing Trident is at least £205 billion.
-Trident sucks billions out of the MOD budget, as well as the wider economy, leading to widespread job cuts across the armed forces.
-At this time of cuts to jobs, housing and public services, £205 billion could be better spent elsewhere.
+Trident sucks billions out of the MOD budget (currently with a deficit of £21bn according to the public spending watchdog), as well as the wider economy, leading to widespread job cuts across the armed forces.
+At this time of cuts to jobs, housing, NHS and public services, £205 billion could be better spent elsewhere.

 Across the country, unions are organising the fight back against austerity.
 Trident must not be ignored in this debate.
 To find out what you can do, click here.